-Jussie Smollett case: Chicago's lawsuit against 'Empire' actor in court Tuesday
+Jussie Smollett case: Hearing held on Chicago's lawsuit against 'Empire' actor

 WATCH: Video shows Jussie Smollett with rope around his neck

+Smollett was not in court Tuesday.
+If this case moves forward, Smollett's team would like to speak to city officials, including Superintendent Eddie Johnson.

+Both teams will be back in court on October 22 when the judge will announce her decision on whether or not to dismiss this case.

-And that's not all as Smollettt may be facing more trouble.
+Smollett may be facing more trouble.
 A hearing is set for this Friday in which a special prosecutor could be assigned to further investigate the Smollett case meaning there is a chance Smollett could be recharged.

 Previous coverage: